-Learning Outcomes
+Learning Purpose

-When making the decision to plan an off-site activity it is essential to consider the justification for the visit, how it fits into the curriculum and what the participants will gain from the experience i.e. what are the learning outcomes for the activity.
+When making the decision to plan an off-site activity it is essential to consider the justification for the visit, how it fits into the curriculum and what the participants will gain from the experience i.e. what is the learning purpose of the activity.
 Opportunities can be described as:

-- A crucial educational activity that is required to be undertaken by children or young people in order to meet statutory curriculum requirements. - An important educational activity that is embedded in curriculum and course delivery, whereby learning is significantly disadvantaged through non-attendance. - A valuable educational activity that relates closely to curricular content. - An optional experience that promotes social and personal development, or an appreciation of the wider world.
+- Part of the Learning Curriculum an activity that is required to be undertaken by children or young people in order to meet statutory curriculum requirements and is embedded in the curriculum. - Curricular Enrichment a valuable educational activity that relates closely to curricular content or an optional experience that promotes social and personal development, or an appreciation of the wider world.

-'Crucial' and 'important' activities can be viewed as educational visits whereas 'valuable' and 'optional' activities can be viewed as trips.
+'Learning Curriculum' activities can be viewed as educational visits whereas 'Curricular Enrichment' activities can be viewed as trips.